 * a portion of heap 1 burned down two months before the second campaign

 From odour concentration values reported in Table 1, it is possible to notice the remarkable odour concentration difference between smoking and dry regions, even considering the same heap.
+The same difference is detected by considering SOER values.
 As mentioned before, it is not the same for wood origin, which seems not to be a relevant parameter for odour concentration.

 For what concerns the effect of heaps age, it is possible to notice that on heaps stored by 150 days or more the odour concentration is low.
 Hence, for better understanding this point, Figure 2 reports the trend of odour concentration in function of the storage time for dry regions (left) and smoking regions (right).